swatikushwahaa/Supply-Chain-Delivery-Performance-Profitability-Analysis/README.md

 * 180,519 Orders Analysed
 * 19,421 Critical Orders Identified
 * $2.03M Profit at Risk Quantified
+* $1.4M Profit at risk in Consumer Segment
 * 18,553 Maximum-Risk Orders Prioritised
 * 65% of Profit Risk Concentrated in Europe and LATAM